yvonne-yang/yvonne-yang/README.md

 ### Welcome to Yvonne's space

-How's it going?
-Hope you're staying healthy and sane in all this craziness :)
+Hello friend, how's it going?

-I study computer engineering at the University of ~Youtube~ Toronto.
-Currently, I'm obsessed with Artificial Intelligence, Machine Learning and cognitive science.
-(A mind learning about itself!
-Isn't that so cool?)
-I love learning and I want to know a bit about everything.
-Come talk to me about art, mathematics, literature, psychology, philosophy, and music.
-Especially music.
-I'll make everyone fall in love with Classical music!
+I study computer engineering at the University of Toronto.
+Learning about learning fascinates me.
+I love all the different fields under cognitive science.
+As of now, I have decided to dive deep into the algorithms and theoretical aspects of AI/ML.
+My current earworm is [Haley Heynderickx](https://youtu.be/Mub2i2BoHpM).

 **What I'm working on**
-Summer research!
-Uploading more cool stuff here, a Fourier pencil, learning web dev and NLP, building a cat tree...
+Summer research, a reading group on Russell and Norvig's AI, a weather predictor, a sudoku solver...

-**Come chat with me**
+**Chat with me**
-email: yvonne.y.yang@outlook.com ◆ linkedin: [https://linkedin/in/yvonne-y-yang](yvonne-y-yang)
+email: yvonne.y.yang@outlook.com ◆ linkedin: [yvonne-y-yang](https://linkedin/in/yvonne-y-yang)

 <!--
 **yvonne-yang/yvonne-yang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.